osmancangudul/ESP_MQTT_OTA_EMPA/README.md

 #### Step 2: Generating a Direct Link For OTA

-For downloading a OTA ESP needs a direct download link.
-We can use google drive to store a binary file.
-Then for generating a direct download link we can use this site (Notes are important):
+To download an OTA (Over-The-Air) update, ESP needs a direct download link.
+We can use Google Drive to store the binary file.
+Then, to generate a direct download link, we can use this site (Note are important in below side):
 ```
 https://sites.google.com/site/gdocs2direct/
 ```

-When you have the direct link you can pass it to the MQTT message and publish it to the device.
+When you have the direct link, you can pass it to the MQTT message and publish it to the device.

 ## Example Output